chauff/cse1500-web-transcripts/README.md

 - Recommended readings:
   - [Node.js State of the Union 2017](https://medium.com/the-node-js-collection/node-js-state-of-the-union-blog-2017-ed86640ec451).
   - [The world runs on Node.js (Twitter thread)](https://twitter.com/bitandbang/status/1037306199522328577).
+  - If you are interested in learning how best to get involved in the Node community, [read this blog post](https://dev.to/azure/start-contributing-to-nodejs-in-the-new-year-3dlh) on how to go about it.
 - Relevant scientific publications:
   - Chaniotis, I.K., Kyriakou, K.I.D. and Tselikas, N.D., 2015.
 [Is Node.js a viable option for building modern web applications?
 A performance evaluation study.](https://link.springer.com/article/10.1007/s00607-014-0394-9) Computing, 97(10), pp.1023-1044.